jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

     (ii) the duration of the period for which the young person has been detained, or is likely to be detained, in Police custody.

 ### 237 Child or young person who is arrested to be brought before court as soon as possible
-Subject to section 244, a child or young person to whom section 235 or section 236 applies shall be brought before a Youth Court or, as the case requires, a Family Court, as soon as possible, to be dealt with according to law.
+Subject to section 244, a child or young person to whom section 235 or section 236 applies shall be brought before the Youth Court or, as the case requires, the Family Court, as soon as possible, to be dealt with according to law.

 ### 238 Custody of child or young person pending hearing
-(1) Where a child or young person appears before a Youth Court, the court shall— (a) release the child or young person; or
+(1) Where a child or young person appears before the Youth Court, the court shall— (a) release the child or young person; or
   (b) release the child or young person on bail; or (c) order that the child or young person be delivered into the custody of the parents or guardians or other persons having the care of the child or young person or any person approved by a social worker for the purpose; or